 Figure 1: Format Background button within the Design tab of the Ribbon

-Figure 2: Format Background option to be selected
+Figure 2: Format Background option

 - This brings up the Format Background Task Pane, as shown in Figure 3.